Reopening Message from President Barwick

 Friday, March 20, 2020

 Spring Semester Update:

-A-B Tech continues to monitor the spread of the coronavirus pandemic and put the health and safety of our students and employees first and foremost.
-We encourage all students, employees, partners and the public to refer to the Coronavirus Response alerts and web page for the most up to date information: abtech.edu/coronavirus-response.
+A-B Tech continues to monitor the spread of the Coronavirus pandemic and put the health and safety of our students and employees first and foremost.
+We encourage all students, employees, partners, and the public to refer to the Coronavirus Response alerts and web page for the most up to date information: Coronavirus Response.

 When our Curriculum students return from Spring Break on Monday, March 30, all classes will be conducted online or virtually.
 Please refer to Moodle for information about your individual classes and remember to check your student email regularly for college-wide messages.